andreaiacono/andreaiacono.github.io/tesi/thesis.md

     the network and it is expected to discover correlations on its own and organize itself accordingly autonomously.

-A network\'s output is a function of inputs and weights of connections between individual units: these connections must therefore be acted upon to ensure that the network\'s response is correct.
-In the case of supervised learning, following an iterative procedure, one tends to
-\"reward\" connections that tend to provide the correct answer and
-\"correct\" others so that progressively the solution tends toward the correct one.
-In the unsupervised case, the concepts of \"correct\" and
-\"wrong\" do not exist and connections are modified so that similar inputs correspond to similar outputs.
+A network's output is a function of inputs and weights of connections between individual units: these connections must therefore be acted upon to ensure that the network's response is correct.
+In the case of supervised learning, following an iterative procedure, one tends to "reward" connections that tend to provide the correct answer and "correct" others so that progressively the solution tends toward the correct one.
+In the unsupervised case, the concepts of "correct" and "wrong" do not exist and connections are modified so that similar inputs correspond to similar outputs.
 The sequence of events can be schematized in three points: